UConn-OSG Use Policy Statement

 Processing Policies:

-1. UConn-OSG consists primarily of AMD x86 and Opteron processors and Intel Xeons shared among local users and OSG VO group accounts, with priority given to local users.
-There are 420 job slots on the UConn site currently.
-The Condor scheduler configuration allows 120 processors to be allocated to OSG Gluex jobs, with opportunistic access to 248 more.
-These resources are also made available to non-Gluex OSG VO users on an opportunistic basis.
+1. UConn-OSG consists primarily of AMD x86_64 and Intel i7 processors, together with a smaller number of older 32-bit nodes.
+Compute resources are shared between local users and OSG VO group accounts, with priority given to local users.
+There are 516 job slots on the UConn site currently.
+The Condor scheduler configuration allocates approximately half of the processors to OSG Gluex jobs, and opportunistic running to the other half subject to preemption by local jobs.
+Compute resources are made available to non-Gluex OSG VO users on an opportunistic basis.

 2. All jobs are limited to a maximum of 72 hours of runtime.
 Jobs exceeding this limit may be terminated without warning and removed from the queue of executable jobs.